wd15/pf-recommended-practices/CONTRIBUTING.md

 ## Get started with a local working copy

 Ready to contribute?
-Here's how to set up `Phase Field Method Recommended Practices` for local development.
+Here's how to set up "Phase Field Method Recommended Practices" for local development.

 1. Fork the repo on GitHub.
 2. Clone your fork locally.